Balancing Act: Distribution-Guided Debiasing in Diffusion Models: Experiments

 \textbf{Sample guidance.} We use classifier guidance as explained in Sec.~\ref{subsec:clf_guide} in the \textit{h-space} using the trained \textit{h-space} attribute classifiers $\mathcal{C}_a^h$.
 Such guidance requires presetting an attribute state for each generating image and pushing the trajectory to change the attribute state.

 \textbf{Universal guidance}~\cite{bansal2023universal} performs guidance in the image space but uses pretrained classifiers trained on the clean image.
 This resolves the additional requirement of training image classifiers on noisy images.
 The key idea is to use the DDIM scheduler and predict the approximation of $\mathbf{\hat{x_0}}$ from noise image $\mathbf{x_t}$, and pass it through pretrained image classifier $\mathcal{C}_A$.
-However, this process has two shortcomings.
-Firstly, it is slow as we have to backpropagate the gradients from the image classifier.
-Experimentally, we found the \textit{h-space} guidance to be $7$ times faster than the image guidance.
-Secondly, it performs poorly at the early stage due to an inaccurate approximation of $\mathbf{x_0}$.
-We used the same training set of $|\mathcal{D}_{clf}| = 2K$ to train the \textit{h-space} and image space attribute classifiers for a fair comparison.
+However, this process has two shortcomings: it is slow as it backpropagates the gradients from the image classifier (Experimentally, we found it to be $7$ times slower than \textit{h-space} guidance) and it performs poorly at the early stage due to an inaccurate approximation of $\mathbf{x_0}$.
+We use two settings where we vary the number of images in the training set of the image space attribute classifier: (1) Using the same training set $|\mathcal{D}_{clf}| = 2K$ as the \textit{h-space} classifier and (2) Using the entire CelebA-HQ dataset, i.e. 30k images.

+\textbf{Latent-based Editing}~\cite{h_space} generates images with a specific set of attributes.
+Such a technique is popularly used in debiasing GANs~\cite{ramaswamy2021fair, karakas2022fairstyle} because of the well-known disentangled latent spaces of GANs that allow for such edits.
+Recent works have shown ~\cite{h_space} that similar semantic control is also present in the \textit{h-space} of DMs and can be used for latent-based editing.
+We capitalize on this finding and perform latent editing in the \textit{h-space} to generate images of desired attributes for \textit{fair} generation.

+\textbf{MagNet}~\cite{humayun2021magnet} is an unsupervised method enabling \textit{fair} sampling from a pretrained model.
+They propose a method for uniform sampling on the image manifold to generate under-represented groups equally.
+We generated results by MagNet sampling from a StyleGAN2~\cite{sg2} model trained on the FFHQ~\cite{ffhq} dataset from their official codebase.
+Notably, as the base model for MagNet is StyleGAN2, we cannot directly compare FIDs with our DM debiased results and report random generations from StyleGAN2 as a reference.